Teresa Teng: Career in Japan

 Teng entered the Japanese market in 1973.
-On March 1, 1974, Teng released her first Japanese single "No Matter Tonight or Tomorrow", which marked the beginning of her career in Japan.
-The single initially received a lukewarm market response and was ranked 75th on the Oricon Chart with sales of approximately 30,000.
-The Watanabe firm considered giving up using her name.
+On 1 March 1974, she released her debut Japanese single, No Matter Tonight or Tomorrow, marking the start of her career in Japan.
+Initially, the single received a lukewarm response, peaking at 75th on the Oricon Chart with sales of approximately 30,000.
+The Watanabe firm considered giving up using Teng's name.
 However, considering her success in Asia, the record company decided to release two or three consecutive singles to test the market further.
-On July 1, 1974, Teng's second single "Airport" was released.
+On 1 July 1974, Teng's second single "Airport" was released.
 The sales of 'Airport' were huge, totaling 700,000 copies.
-She then released a number of successful singles including "The Night Ferry" and "Goodbye, My Love".
-In 1979, she was caught with a fake Indonesian passport while entering Japan and was deported and banned from entering the country for one year.
+She then released a number of successful singles, including "The Night Ferry" and "Goodbye, My Love".
+In 1979, Teng was caught with a fake Indonesian passport while entering Japan and was deported and banned from entering the country for one year.